lhmbp/pass/README.txt

 The top level of the package contains the following files:

+    footer.png

+The image displayed on the front of the pass near the barcode.
+Only seen for Priority Boarding so far.

     icon.png

 The pass’s icon.
 This is displayed in notifications and in emails that have a pass attached, and on the lock screen.
 When it is displayed, the icon gets a shine effect and rounded corners.